Deerfield Public Library

 - The Library does not accept donations of like items in lieu of purchased replacements.

-LOST/DAMAGE MATERIAL AND OTHER FEES
+LOST/DAMAGED MATERIAL AND OTHER FEES

 The Deerfield Public Library circulates select materials through the LINKin consortium of libraries.
 This includes sending materials to other libraries, as well as receiving materials from other libraries.
 The Library determines what materials are available to be sent via the LINKin system.
 The Library will only send materials that are at least six months old.